 RewriteRule .* - [E=Cache-Control:no-cache]

-Now, check your sitemap to see if it is excluded from the cache, if not, proceed with the next step to change your cache plugin’s configuration.
+The next step is to confirm whether your sitemap is excluded from the cache.
+If not, proceed with the steps below to change your cache plugin’s configuration.

-To exclude Rank Math’s sitemap from being cached by W3 Total Cache, head over to Performance > Page Cache.
-There, enter the following code in the section which says, “Never cache the following pages“.
+To exclude Rank Math’s sitemap from being cached by W3 Total Cache, head over to Performance → Page Cache from your WordPress dashboard.
+Then, enter the code below in the ‘Never cache the following pages’ settings.
+Once done, click Save all settings to save your changes.

 sitemap(_index)?\.xml(\.gz)?